Open Pesto Lasagna

 Peel and cut the potatoes into cubes, clean the green beans, and cut them into pieces also.
 Boil the potatoes and green beans in boiling water to al dente and drain.

 - green beans

-Meanwhile prepare the béchamel: melt the butter in a heavy-bottomed pan.
-To make a roux, add the flour and whisk butter and flour together for 3-4 minutes over low heat, until smooth.
-Heat the milk in a separate pan, then add it to the roux, pouring it in a slow stream.
-Adjust the salt, season with a bit of nutmeg, and continue cooking, whisking constantly to avoid the formation of lumps, until the sauce is thick and creamy.
+BECHAMEL PREPARATION: Meanwhile, prepare the béchamel.
+Melt the margarine in a heavy-bottomed pan, add the gluten-free corn flour and whisk them together for 3-4 minutes over low heat, until smooth.
+Heat the vegetable milk in a separate pan, then pour it into the roux in a slow stream.
+Adjust the salt, season with nutmeg, and continue cooking, whisking constantly to avoid the formation of lumps, until the sauce is thick and creamy.
 If the béchamel is too thick, add a bit of milk.
 If it is too thin, let it cook for a few additional minutes.
-Heat the oven to 325°F.

 - gluten-free corn flour